-Actuarial Valuation - Ongoing
+Actuarial Valuation

 In 2003, CalPERS required plans with less than 100 members to be included in risk pools to smooth rates and decrease volatility.
-Both the Safety and Miscellaneous pension plans of the City are in risk pools with actuarial reports aggregated with other agencies.
+Both the Safety and Miscellaneous pension plans of the City are in risk pools with actuarial reports presented in aggregate.
 With new actuarial and GASB accounting procedures being implemented, CalPERS will henceforth be providing the City with details specific to its own pension plans.